abdul-muyeez/BookHouse.com.bd_web_automation_testing/README.md

-# Web-Automation Testing using Selenium Page Object Module with Extent Report of BookHouse.com.bd
+# Web-Automation Testing using Selenium Page Object Model with Extent Report of BookHouse.com.bd
 This project automates the login process on BookHouse.com.bd using Selenium WebDriver, Page Object Model (POM) with Page Factory, and Extent Reports for detailed test execution logging.

 ## Features